NikhilRO/Grade12_Assignments/15-Text-SortingAlgorithms/README.md

   * [Sorting Presentation](https://prezi.com/_c5eer8nslnm/sorting/)

 ### Note for self
-* By default comparison is based on strings.
+* By default comparison is based on strings because regex gives you strings for everything.
-* To compare like numbers use parseInt( )
+* To compare like numbers use parseInt( ) to convert all Array elements to numbers

+* `split()` using regex creates an element at the start and the end that is empty.
+WHY?
+*  So, remove them using `splice()`